Distance Education

 The increase in monetary value of the goods and services produced in an economy in a given time period or a fiscal year (short term) is referred to as economic growth.
 It is a quantitative measure of business transactions taking place in an economy.
 It is measured in terms of the increase in the aggregate market value of additional goods and services produced by using concepts like GDP and GNP.
 When compared to economic development (multi-dimensional aspects to measure a nation’s quality of life), economic growth is a narrow concept (uni-dimensional, i.e., GDP and GNP-based increase in monetary value of production).
 It may not require any state intervention, whereas economic development necessitates the formation of developmental policies and their enforcement or implementation.
 Economic growth is more applicable to developed nations, while economic development is more applicable to developing economies.
 Economic Development is the (long term) process by which an economy or a nation keeps improving upon its overall education level, health and well being of its population.
 It attributes to improvement in production volume owing to advancements in technology and human capital.
 It is also measure of qualitative improvement of people and their lives represented by Human Resource Development Index (HDI).
 It depends upon many factors (for computing qualitative measures like HDI and quantitative measures like per capita income, industrial development) such as job opportunities, technological advancements, standard of living, living conditions, per capita income, quality of life, improvement in self-esteem needs, GDP, industrial and infrastructural development etc. Humans resources are active agents who exploit natural resources.
 For such an exploitation, they depend upon the skills and knowledge.
 These skills and knowledge comes from a systemic and long term process of investing in learning and educational resources.
 The nation can not grow sustainably without growing its human resources both from the health and education perspective, before it goes to work to produce goods and services and earn for itself and for the nation.
 There is a need to develop human resources through distance education as it provides a parallel source of learning without disrupting the current stream of earnings.
 Distance education is becoming an integral part of the job.
 It improves the job performance through general and specific trainings.
 Access to knowledge is critical determinant of long term well being, happiness and is essential for individual development and freedom.
 Education provides the real freedom as it allows one to seek what they want to do and who they want to be.
 Distance education enabled by ICT can increase its reach to all the people (national or global level) across all the levels, at the convenience of learners and in their homes (for that matter, anywhere they want to be).
 It influences the health (especially for the professionals as adults or aging population who have health related issues that comes with the age) as it removes the inconvenience and constraint of frequent or daily traveling for to be situated in one designated location in a traditional regulated classroom environment (the educational infrastructure is not readily available in each locality in vicinity or neighborhood) .
 At that age, they need more time for their own health and other elders at their care (social obligations which are even more for a working women).
 Time and place, both are big constraints for them.
 Distance education is an effective mode of keeping themselves up for the job irrespective of their current profession.
 It helps them keep improving their work efficiency and productivity and continue to be part of the changing economy or developmental trends.
 Distance Education helps you pace your education based on your time and environment.
 It is cost effective and one could acquire skills and knowledge from multiple sources.
 It is inclusive.
 In short, it offers, freedom of time, place, pace, medium, access, age, class (rural or urban, gender or social inequalities), cost, prior knowledge or level of education, faculty (peer, industry, teacher) and curriculum.
 The pace factor addresses the drop-out and repeat related economic and social issues normally present in the conventional system as a waste.
 Distance education needs national, centralized and autonomous bodies (on-campus and off-campus or open learning).
 Education is an investment in human capital for nation development and growth.
 It increases employment, meet basic needs, reduce inequalities in wealth and income and raise the productivity of the poor.
 Human Resource Development (HRD) is not an isolated societal activity.
 It is an accumulation or formation of human capital through education (science and technology), health, nutrition and social welfare.
 It is about providing better education under improved or better health conditions.
 They are correlated subject matters.
 Education and social welfare are inter-linked.
 New knowledge is acquired to bring or raise the level of social welfare activities.
 Distance education reduces dropouts to insignificant levels, and provide recurring and continuing education with substantial vocationalisation of secondary education.
 Education is an investment as increases the wealth and earning capacity of an individual and an enterprise.
 It improves human capital leading to increase in non-human or physical capital.
 The rate of physical capital formation grows as the rate of human capital forms or grows and they both grow as the capital or investments in the education system grows or becomes productive.
 It raises the work productivity and job transitions (flexibility).
 These are both private and social returns from investment in education or for that matter distance education as well.
 And distance education is more economic to deliver and has wider reach or impact.
 Hence it has a huge role in human resource development from education perspective.
 In short, there is no better alternative today but to ride this wave of technology enabled learning medium or formats formally or informally.
 It is a cheaper, faster and better option to conventional system and provides higher private and social returns.
 It is easy to adapt for multiple learners and programs.
 Education spurs economic growth which can be measured by two frameworks.
 (1) Growth Accounting Framework and (2) Endogenous Growth Framework.
 In case of the first, the earnings like per capita income

-Distance Education : Economic Perspective Part II
+Distance Education : Economic Perspective II

 Cost analysis of education as an economic good helps in (i) estimating resource requirements (ii) allocating budget or funds (iii) monitoring resource usage and identifying waste (iv) using cost functions for decision making and (v) understanding inequalities in the cost of education across regions, gender, social class, ethnicity and income groups.
 Based on the purpose of decision making , there are different types of cost analysis methods or functions available to the evaluator: 1.
 Basic Cost Analysis: Basic cost is to know how much an educational initiatives or program could cost in total and what is the cost break-up by types of inputs or resources.
 2. Cost-feasibility analysis: if it is necessary to understand whether the total cost is within the budget or budgetary constraints or not, such a basic cost analysis is called cost-feasibility analysis.
 In this the total cost is compared with source of financing the program.
 Note: The computation of benefits is not needed in basic cost and cost feasibility analysis.
 The focus is on the inputs or cost or input resources (total as well as distribution of cost over resources or categories of resources).
 3. Cost-effectiveness analysis: Effectiveness is defined as performance on a single criterion or variable.
 If the cost measurement is used to compare one option with another (different educational program or methods to achieve the same and/or singular objective) designed and implemented to meet the same objective (single criterion or outcome measure for relative cost comparison), then its called cost-effectiveness analysis.
 It tells about the internal efficiency of the resources invested in a program or option.
 Cost-effectiveness first assesses whether the resources or inputs being used are able to deliver the required effect or impact or outcome or not.
 In this case, the effects or outputs or benefits are first identified in terms of the physical outcomes or units (not monetary terms or measures in different units) followed by the cost of input resources (monetary terms).
 Then the cost of achieving these outcomes (set against a single objective) are then compared with other alternative options to ascertain how cost effective a particular chosen option is (as compared to others).
 It mostly used for comparison of options designed for implementation to achieve single objective or having similar outcome goals or objectives (not for options or programs designed to deliver multiple or different objectives or criteria).
 By executing an option that is most cost effective (delivers all the objectives or outcomes as needed at the least cost), one can ensure optimal usage of resources.
 4. Benefit-Cost Analysis: If the cost is analyzed to ascertain the benefits or returns or economic profitability, then this becomes benefit-cost analysis.
 One needs to identify various resources or inputs to education then classify them and measure their costs in monetary terms, Same way, all the output measures our effects or benefits need to be translated in terms of the monetary value (present monetary value of the the outcomes or outputs or benefits) .
 Unlike, cost effectiveness which measures the outcomes in terms of non-monetary physical units and compares it with the input cost, benefit-cost measures both the the benefits or outputs (it could be multiple and different outcomes or outputs) and the costs or inputs and finds the multiplier (ratio of benefit to cost) to know which program or option is more economically profitable.
 Benefit-cost analysis is needed to identify the option that has more benefits to deliver and less costs to incur.
 All benefits and costs are translated in monetary terms.
 5. Cost-Utility Analysis: It is done to ascertain the value of the program or option.
 In this case, the program could have different outcomes or utilities (monetary and non-monetary).
 The programs are evaluated by the stakeholders, based on the utility score or value or outcomes as perceived relevant by them.
 There can be multiple different utilities and benefits which are perceived as important differently by different stakeholders.
 Unlike in the case of cost-effectiveness, where single output criteria is used to compare the alternative options, it uses multiple criteria (monetary and/or non-monetary) or outcomes and assigns utility value to them based on how the stakeholders perceive them.
 It is hence more subjective than other methods of cost analysis.
 It answers the following cost for each stakeholder or decision maker – Which program or option has the highest utility at the lowest cost?
 It does not focus on the cost-effectiveness i.e. it could have higher utility value for some stakeholders but low or no utility value for others.
 It relates the utility value of the various outcomes or outputs of the program or option to the cost of inputs or resources used to produce the outputs.
 Cost of Education is sum total of all input resources and total social cost of education is sum of both the public (or institutional) and private (or individual) costs.
 The private costs are of two types – direct and indirect.
 Direct is what gets paid for the education (fees, accommodation, travel etc.) and indirect are hidden or invisible costs like foregone earning or opportunity costs (or investments done by others like parents’ time invested alongside with the student or salary not earned or foregone as the individual time is diverted/assigned to learning and not earning during the course of education).
 Real costs consider the opportunity cost as well to compute the total cost.
 Cost incurred by the institution (educational body, state, government, private or mixed) is called the institutional cost or public cost of education (financed by the governmental institutions like taxes, loans or other sources of public revenues).
 Public costs are also of two types – direct and indirect.
 The direct costs include recurring and non-recurring i.e. fixed (one time fund for setting up infrastructure) and variable (for operations or running the programs).
 Fixed costs do not vary with any input or output variable like number of enrolments.
 Recurring costs vary like with number of students (output variable) and number of teachers (input variable).
 Indirect public cost is lost opportunity to invest the same amount